-It’s natural for your body to feel a bit inflamed this time of year—especially after several delicious meals and treats.
+It’s natural for your body to feel a bit inflamed, especially after indulging in several delicious meals or treats from time to time.
 If you decide to try a detox, it may be wise to become familiar with some home remedies for bloating.
 In fact, as you’ve probably already noticed, the uncomfortable feeling isn’t limited to just your stomach.
 “Bloat can be swollen fingers, bags or puffiness under your eyes or in your face, swelling in your belly, and an overall feeling of lethargy or heaviness,” says health coach Mia Stern.

 Regardless of where you’re feeling bloated, the effects are nowhere near pleasant.
 So in order to quickly remedy the situation, we’ve gathered all our information for you in one place.
 Instead of taking over-the-counter medication, try these natural options that will do the trick in no time.